Also known as: Something stuck in the nose and Objects in the nose

 - DO NOT try to remove an object that you cannot see or one that is not easy to grasp.
 This can push the object farther in or cause damage.

 - Have the person breathe through the mouth.
 The person should not breathe in sharply.
 This may force the object in further.

 - Gently press and close the nostril that does NOT have the object in it.
 Ask the person to blow gently.
 This may help push the object out.
 Avoid blowing the nose too hard or repeatedly.

 - If this method fails, get medical help.

 - The person cannot breathe well

 - Bleeding occurs and continues for more than 2 or 3 minutes after you remove the foreign object, despite placing gentle pressure on the nose

 - An object is stuck in both nostrils

 - You cannot easily remove a foreign object from the person's nose

-- You think an infection has developed in the nostril that inhaled the foreign object
+- You think an infection has developed in the nostril where the object is stuck

 This article discusses first aid for a foreign object placed into the nose.